 The student should complete the classes that will contribute 400 and 800-level credits toward the degree.
 In the second year, in addition to coursework, Plan B M.S. candidates also conduct an independent project that is based on library research.
 This project is done while enrolled for at least 3 “Special problems” credits in IBIO 890.
 Complete the Annual Progress Report Form (before the end of April is preferred).

 Before the end of the year, the student shall a) select the members of the guidance committee, hold an initial meeting with the committee, and submit oral & written progress reports to the committee using the form entitled Annual Progress Report.
 Take IBIO 801 if possible.
-Immediately after the initial committee meeting, submit the signed Annual Progress Report to the graduate secretary (before the end of April is preferred).
+Immediately after the initial committee meeting, submit the signed Annual Progress Report to the graduate program coordinator (before the end of April is preferred).
 During the first year, in addition to taking courses, you should get directly involved in conducting original research.

 The student shall: a) meet with the guidance committee to review progress and agree upon topical areas to be covered with each individual member of the committee for the comprehensive examination, b) submit oral & written progress reports using the Annual Progress Report Form (before the end of April is preferred, Appendix I), c) enter Report of Guidance Committee into GRADPLAN, and d) take IBIO 801 if this requirement has not yet been completed.

 Before the end of the first semester of the third year, the student shall pass written and oral comprehensive examinations and submit the appropriate forms including Record of Comprehensive Examinations.
 Failure to do so by this time-point removes you from good academic standing and makes you ineligible for further financial support from the Department in the form of teaching or research assistantships until the exams have been passed.
 Students are advised to complete these exams late in the second year or as early as possible during the fall semester of the third year of study.
-Submit to the graduate secretary the form entitled, Record of Comprehensive Examinations.
+Submit to the Graduate Program Coordinator the form entitled, Record of Comprehensive Examinations.
 If the student fails the comprehensive examinations, he/she may re-take them once, but is advised instead to consider leaving the department with a terminal M.S. degree.

 Before the end of the third year, the student shall submit a formal dissertation proposal to the members of the guidance committee and solicit their feedback on it.
 The proposal should be consistent with guidelines specified in the Guide to Graduate Programs in Integrative Biology.
 Evaluation of this proposal should form the basis of the guidance committee’s comments in the Annual Progress Report in the year in which the proposal is submitted.